-In its effort to back tax developments, Luxembourg transposed the Pillar 2 Directive on minimum taxation for corporations in December 2023.
-The income inclusion rule and the qualified domestic minimum top-up tax will become effective for fiscal years starting on or after 31 December 2023, whereas the undertaxed profits rule will become effective for fiscal years starting on or after 31 December 2024.
+In its effort to back tax developments, Luxembourg transposed the Pillar Two Directive on minimum taxation for corporations in December 2023.
+Pillar Two is implemented in Luxembourg, with the IIR and Luxembourg QDMTT applying for fiscal years starting on or after 31 December 2023, and the UTPR applying for fiscal years starting on or after 31 December 2024.

-The Luxembourg legislature has also tried to implement most of the OECD guidance released up to summer 2023, and it has also confirmed in parliamentary documents the intention to (i) treat existing and additional OECD guidance as relevant source of interpretation of the rules, and (ii) implement (if appropriate) additional OECD guidance that may require a change of law.
-In particular, some additional clarifications for the fund industry and the implementation of the December OECD guidance could lead to amendments to be voted in the course of 2024.
+The Luxembourg legislature has also tried to implement most of the OECD Pillar Two administrative guidance released up to autumn of 2024, and it has also confirmed in parliamentary documents the intention to (i) treat existing and additional OECD guidance as a relevant source of interpretation of the rules, and (ii) implement (if appropriate) additional OECD guidance that may require a change of law.

+In particular, a recent amendment law which includes additional clarifications for the fund industry and clarifications on the Luxembourg QDMTT was passed in December 2024.